wrshf7/HapSelect-Docs/docs/workflow/basic-simulation.md

 mean_adjust = TRUE
 ```

 This should only be disabled if you know what you are doing!
+However, in practice, it affects very little in this step.

+!!!
+Warning
+    Centering is currently not conducted in GenomicSimulation simulations - therefore, BV may be mean shifted!

 ---